scottmconway/ncc-jekyll/_preserves/clarksville_cave.md

   - "Clarksville cave is a popular horizontal cave in Albany County, NY.
 With about 4800 feet of passage and three entrances, Clarksville is surely the best-known and most-visited wild cave in the Northeast."
   - "The cave preserve is open from 7AM to 11PM (please be quiet around neighboring properties after 9:30PM) to the general public and includes a changing area and informational kiosk."
   - "Information about safe caving and guidlines for the preserve are available here as well as at the preserve."
-longRequirements:
-  - "Clarksville Cave must be treated as a unique natural resource, and nothing should be taken out of the cave except trash."
-  - "All work projects must be clearly defined and authorized beforehand."
-  - "Each group is expected to clean up any trash in the cave or on the property."
 imagePaths:
   - "/preserves/clarksville/images/01.jpg"
   - "/preserves/clarksville/images/02.jpg"